rust-plugins/SpawnHooksExtend/README.md

 }
 ```

-'Check spawns after initialized' - if configured as `false`, then plugin will inform you only about new objects.
+**Check spawns after initialized** - if configured as `false`, then plugin will inform you only about new objects.
-'Custom added/removed hook' - your own hooks for particular object
+**Custom added/removed hook** - your own hooks for particular object
-'Entity name' - can be class name or full prefab name (eg. `assets/prefabs/deployable/chinooklockedcrate/codelockedhackablecrate.prefab`)
+**Entity name** - can be class name or full prefab name (eg. `assets/prefabs/deployable/chinooklockedcrate/codelockedhackablecrate.prefab`)
-'Update interval' - interval to check if object still exists
+**Update interval** - interval to check if object still exists

 ## New hooks
 ```c#